millelog/adventure-art/README.md

 - **Bidirectional Influence**: Previous scenes influence both environment analysis and scene composition

 This approach creates a more coherent visual narrative throughout your D&D session, even as the action and focus change.

+### Session History

+The session history system automatically records and organizes your D&D sessions:

+- **Automatic Session Tracking**: The system creates a new session when the server starts or when needed
+- **Scene Archiving**: Each generated scene is saved with its transcript, description, and image
+- **Browsable History**: Access past sessions through the Session History interface
+- **Downloadable Content**: Download all transcripts or scene descriptions from a session as text files
+- **Chronological Organization**: Sessions and scenes are organized by date and time
+- **Image Viewer**: View full-size scene images with a click
+- **Expandable Details**: Toggle between compact and expanded views of transcripts and scene descriptions

+To access session history:
+1. Navigate to the "Session History" tab in the web interface
+2. Browse through past sessions
+3. Click on a session to view all scenes from that session
+4. Use the download buttons to save transcripts or scene descriptions as text files
+5. Click on any image to view it in full size

+This feature helps you maintain a record of your campaign's key moments and provides valuable reference material for future sessions.

 ## License